ESTHER KUEHN NEUROSCIENCE

 Non-afferent topographic maps in human SI

 The human primary somatosensory cortex area 3b has long been believed to code self-perceived (afferent) touch only.
-In a series of studies, we show using 7 Tesla fMRI that feeling touch on the hand and observing touch at another person's hand activates similar fine-grained topographic maps in area 3b, and similar inhibitory receptive field interactions during their co-activation.
+In a series of studies, I show using 7 Tesla fMRI that feeling touch on the hand and observing touch at another person's hand activates similar fine-grained topographic maps in area 3b, and similar inhibitory receptive field interactions during their co-activation.
 Topographic maps in area 3b can therefore also be triggered from non-afferent sources.
 Read the full Journal of Neuroscience and Brain Structure and Function papers: [link] [link]

 Picture